 Well, here are 3 big reasons why we should care if we grow seeds or eat produce made from organic seeds as opposed to GMO or conventional seeds.

-First, and this is the BIG ONE, organic seed farmers are not allowed to use synthetic herbicides or fertilizer when growing their seeds.
+First, and this is the BIG ONE, organic seed farmers cannot to use synthetic herbicides or fertilizer when growing their seeds.
 This means, organic seeds will NOT have glyphosate in them.
-Also, as long as organic food is grown with organic seeds, no glyphosate will be in those foods either.
+Also, as long as organic food is grown with organic seeds, no glyphosate can be in those foods either.
 Conventional seed on the other hand can be blasted with as much herbicide as the seed farmer wants/needs.
 Unlike their organic counterparts, conventional seeds are dripping in synthetic pesticides and herbicides (like glyphosate).
 And what is worse, evidence from independent, FDA-registered food testing laboratories have found high levels of herbicide glyphosate in human urine, breast milk and blood .
 Cool, I’m sure glyphosate is a great thing for me to give to my infant.
 Score one for organic!
-So, buy organic seeds and grow them or buy organic food and you can avoid getting cancer or giving your children cancer just from eating food.
+So, by buying organic seeds and growing them or buying organic food, you can avoid getting cancer or giving your children cancer just from eating food.
 You’re welcome.

 Third, is seed diversity.
-Now this isn’t something that you would necessarily relate to organic seeds, however it is related and it’s one of the main reasons we created SeedWise as an organic and non-gmo seed marketplace.
-Seed diversity is critical to our ability to provide enough food for the planet because individual varietals that are monocropped and overly popular can get easily wiped out by disease and climate change.
-In addition, GMO seed are the intellectual property of the companies that sell them, requiring farmers to purchase new seed every year rather than plant the seeds the plants naturally produce .
+Now this isn’t something that you would necessarily relate to conventional, GMO or organic seed arguments.
+However it is related and it’s one of the main reasons we created SeedWise as an organic and non-gmo seed marketplace.
+Seed diversity is critical to our ability to provide enough food for the planet because individual varietals that are monocropped (meaning the same plant is grown in large quantities over many acres) and overly popular can get easily wiped out by disease and climate change.
+In addition, GMO seeds are the intellectual property of the companies that sell them, requiring farmers to purchase new seed every year rather than plant the seeds the plants naturally produce .
 The National Geographic put out this infographic by John Tomanio, providing a stark visual for the loss of seed variety.
 Between 1903 and 1983, the United States alone lost 83% of the unique seed strands from the most popular produce.

-So, just to make you a little bit more angry, the United States Government Accountability Office (GOA) wrote a report in 2014 pointing out that from 1970 to 2007, hundreds of millions of pounds of pesticides were applied to U.S. food crops.
+So, just to make you a little bit more angry, the United States Government Accountability Office (GOA) wrote a report in 2014.
+The report states from 1970 to 2007, hundreds of millions of pounds of pesticides were applied to U.S. food crops.
 First paragraph of that report is worth a read.
-From the FDA emails, communications show that one of their lab’s found glyphosate in numerous samples of honey and oatmeal products.
+FDA emails show that one of their lab’s found glyphosate in numerous samples of honey and oatmeal products.
 After which, the FDA temporarily suspended testing and reassigned the lab to other programs.
-The US Department of Agriculture was set to start its own testing of foods for glyphosate residue in 2017, but dropped the plan.
-Another note, the FDA has a “legal limit” for glyphosate in food.
-Cool, thank you federal government for letting lobbyists make it OK for me to ingest herbicide.
-Anyway, one of the corn samples the FDA was testing found glyphosate significantly over the legal limit set by the EPA.
+The US Department of Agriculture, set to start its own testing of foods for glyphosate residue in 2017, dropped the plan.
+The FDA has a “legal limit” for glyphosate in food.
+Cool.
+Thank you federal government for letting lobbyists make it OK for me to ingest herbicide.
+One of the corn samples the FDA was testing found glyphosate significantly over the legal limit set by the EPA.
 The emails show that the chemists asked what to do.
 The FDA responded by saying that corn was not an “official sample” and will be ignored.

-If you’re not convinced about the benefits of organic seeds, we invite you to check out our sources, dig deeper, and inform yourself.
-If you ARE convinced that organic seeds are the way, we invite you to review the seeds for sale on our marketplace!
+If you’re not convinced about our arguments, we invite you to check out our sources, dig deeper, and inform yourself.
+If you ARE convinced, we invite you to review the seeds for sale on our marketplace!
 Check out the farmers here at SeedWise who lovingly and carefully grow organic seeds and non-gmo seeds.
-We’ve got a wonderfully diverse selection from across the United States and in Canada.
+We’ve got a wonderfully diverse selection from across the United States and Canada.
 Make the right choice to protect your health and the health of your family.
-Buy organic seeds from SeedWise.
+Buy organic seeds and non-gmo seeds from SeedWise.
 Know your farmer, know your seed.